How to Tell a Lithograph from a Regular Print

 Because each one is hand-pulled and inked, no two impressions are exactly identical.
 That uniqueness adds to their charm and market appeal.
 And if the lithograph was made by a famous artist or printed at a respected studio, its value can grow over time.

-Reproduction prints — even expensive-looking ones — rarely appreciate in value.
-They can be beautiful, but they’re ultimately copies, not creations.
+Reproduction prints — even high-quality or expensive-looking ones — seldom appreciate in value.
+They can be beautiful and well-made, but they’re still copies rather than original creations.

 So if you’re thinking of collecting art as an investment, or simply want to own something with lasting artistic integrity, a lithograph is a smart place to start.